ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 The RunE function also shows the help output if there’s an error.
 This is to show the user how to properly use your command.

-At the bottom of the file you’ll see a function called init.
+At the bottom of the file you’ll see a function called `init`.
 ```go
 func init() {
    rootCmd.AddCommand(sayCmd)